Phlebotomy Test Prep Course (Non-Accredited)

 Once you have successfully passed your licensure exam, you are able to work as a Certified Phlebotomy Technician.
 As a CPT you are able to work in labs, hospitals and nursing facilities by drawing blood from patients.
 You will be interacting with patients as you draw blood, and staff members when reporting activities and taking patient samples to the lab.

-- Future start dates can be found in the Perspective Students Tab under Admissions
+- Future start dates can be found in the Prospective Students Tab under Admissions

 - Appointment with Admissions Representative